Preparing for Doctor Visits

 • Make sure to have your medications nearby in case your doctor asks about them

-Doctors are finding useful ways to use telemedicine for the check-ups that happen in between taking labs or needing to see their patients in person.
+Doctors are finding useful ways to leverage telemedicine for the check-ups in between taking labs or for visits in which they don’t need to see their patients in person.
 Virtual visits can be an extremely important tool to help keep you feeling your best.